Cynnwys

 Crime statistics for England and Wales are produced by multiple departments across government.
 The aim of this guide is to introduce the main sources of Office for National Statistics (ONS) crime statistics, broken down by potential areas of interest, to provide a more efficient way to find the crime statistics you might need.

-We currently publish four quarterly bulletins, presenting the latest findings from the Crime Survey for England and Wales (CSEW), the new Telephone-operated Crime Survey for England and Wales (TCSEW) developed in response to the coronavirus (COVID-19) pandemic, and other sources.
-We also publish topic-based articles and compendiums on specific crime types.
+We currently publish four quarterly bulletins, presenting the latest findings from the Crime Survey for England and Wales (CSEW) and other sources.
+We also publish topic-based articles on specific crime types.
 The crime statistics we publish are for England and Wales only and are taken from several sources:

-• Home Office police recorded crime; this has a wider coverage of offences but does not include crimes that have not been reported to the police or less serious crimes dealt with by magistrates' courts (for example, "summary offences" such as speeding)
+Home Office (HO), police recorded crime; this has a wider coverage of offences but does not include crimes that have not been reported to the police or less serious crimes dealt with by magistrates' courts (for example, "summary offences" such as speeding).

-Information on further sources of crime statistics published by departments other than the ONS can be found in Section 8: Other sources of crime and justice statistics of this guide.
+Information on further sources of crime statistics published by departments other than the ONS can be found in Section 7 of this guide.

 Violent crime, sexual offences and intimate personal violence and robbery

-This includes commentary split into separate articles that cover prevalence and trends, victim characteristics and nature of sexual assault.
+This includes commentary split into separate articles that cover prevalence and trends and victim characteristics with accompanying datasets.

 Sexual offending: victimisation and the path through the criminal justice system

-This is a joint publication by statisticians in the Ministry of Justice, Home Office and the Office for National Statistics.
+This is a joint publication by statisticians in the Ministry of Justice, Home Office and the Office for National Statistics, including appendix tables.

-Includes an overview article and separate articles covering prevalence and trends; victim characteristics; domestic abuse and the criminal justice system; domestic abuse victim services; how domestic abuse data are captured through the criminal justice system and a research article on the redevelopment of domestic abuse statistics (includes appendix tables and a data tool).
+Includes an overview article and separate articles covering prevalence and trends, victim characteristics, domestic abuse and the criminal justice system, and how domestic abuse data are captured through the criminal justice system.
+Also includes our appendix tables and a data tool.

 Nature of crime tables, children aged 10 to 15 years violence